Health in Belize

 - Open to all students at the University of Georgia.

 - Have university credit for at least two science courses (in biological sciences, chemistry, ecology, physics/astronomy) prior to application.

 - 3.0 or higher GPA.

 - Satisfactory academic and disciplinary records.

 - successfully completed at least two sciences courses (in biological sciences, chemistry, ecology, physics/astronomy) for a grade (A-F) at UGA.

 - successfully completed at least 30 credit hours at UGA prior to application.

 - Begin an application on the studyaway.uga.edu portal.

 - Written application will be review and selected applicants will be invited (via UGA email) for a brief interview with the program faculty.
 Please note that an interview does not guarantee admittance into the program due to the limited number of spaces.
 Interviews, however, are a mandatory part of the selection process.

 - Once all interviews are completed, applicants will be notified via their studyaway.uga.edu application portal whether they have been admitted or waitlisted.

-- Admitted students will have one week from the date of acceptance to commit (or withdraw/decline) and pay a non-refundable $300 deposit.
+- Admitted students will have 10 days from the date of acceptance to commit (or withdraw/decline) and pay a non-refundable $300 deposit.
 Waitlisted students will be admitted as spaces become available.